-When a student fails to officially withdraw but stops attending classes, the student will be considered unofficially withdrawn as of the last date of academic related activity, and will remain enrolled in the class through the duration of the class.
+When a student fails to officially withdraw but stops attending classes, the student will be considered unofficially withdrawn as of the last date of academic related activity, and may need to repay partial financial aid not earned (See % of term information under Official Withdrawal).
+The student will remain enrolled in the class through the duration of the course.
 The grade on the transcript will reflect the final grade earned for the totality of the coursework.
-Retroactive official withdrawal will not be permitted without administrative approval from the Provost.
+Retroactive official withdrawal will not be permitted without administrative approval from the Registrar.